heyhenry/Kandayo/current_tasklist.md

 ## Tasklist:

-1. use a variable to store font attribute then call variable in all widgets that currently use font
+1. use a variable to store font attribute then call variable in all widgets that currently use font x
 2. reduce code
 3. better comments
 4. reorg locations if applicable
-5. update boss images to be more on scale with each other
+5. update boss images to be more on scale with each other x

 ?. (?) - Potentially, flip the mechanics around for lifting the existing popup post error message